-Tears of the ACL often occur with a sudden twisting movement when a person stops quickly and changes direction, especially while pivoting or landing after a jump.
-Sudden impact to the knee may also lead to a torn ACL.
+A partial or complete ACL tear (rupture) often occurs with a sudden twisting movement when a person stops quickly and changes direction, especially while pivoting or landing after a jump.
+A sudden impact to the knee can also result in a torn ACL.

 Athletes with an ACL injury often hear or feel a "pop" at the time of injury.
 The knee will quickly swell, and, in many cases, feel unstable.
 An ACL injury is often accompanied by other injuries to the knee, such as to cartilage or additional knee ligaments.